 Matthew has written music for large ensembles, chamber groups, and choirs, as well as scores for film and other media.
 In 2016, Matthew's Winter Unending, Invincible Summer won the Charles B. Olson award, and has been performed and recorded by the Encore Wind Ensemble.
 His piece, what if... for pierrot ensemble was recently recorded by the Virtuosi Players of the Brno Filharmonie in the Czech Republic with ABLAZE records.
 Additionally, he has collaborated with the dance program, film studio, and animation department at the State University of New York at Fredonia.
 His works have been performed by the Fredonia State University Wind Ensemble, Kent State University New Music Ensemble, and MezzoBlasto Clarinet Quartet.

-Matthew was born in 1994 in South Korea and was raised on Long Island, New York.
-He is currently pursuing his Master's Degree at the Peabody Conservatory under Oscar Bettison, and his primary teachers have been Dr. Rob Deemer, Dr. Sean Doyle, and Dr. Karl Boelter.
+Born in 1994 as Jihoon Lee in South Korea, Matthew was raised on Long Island, New York.
+He is currently studying at the Peabody Conservatory of Johns Hopkins University where he has been awarded a Dean's Doctoral Fellowship to complete a Doctor of Musical Arts degree with Oscar Bettison.
+His primary teachers have been Dr. Rob Deemer, Dr. Sean Doyle, and Dr. Karl Boelter.
+Equally active as a teacher, Matt is a Faculty Associate at Peabody Conservatory for the Music Theory department, as well as an instructor of oboe, flute, and saxophone at the Park School of Baltimore.
 He now resides in Baltimore, Maryland with his cat, Gnocchi.
 When not making noise, he can be found hiking, making/eating pasta, or attending local shows.